Karawara Vision

 Karawara Pedestrian and Cycle Access Plan

 At the February 2025 Ordinary Meeting of Council, the Karawara Pedestrian and Cycle Access Plan (KPACAP) was adopted subject to Pedestrian Access Way No. 30 (between Beenan Close and Yallambee Place) being modified to ‘Non-Essential’.
-The Council Report containing the Pedestrian and Cycle Access Plan, and recommendations to improve infrastructure in the PAWs is available on the Council Meetings and the City’s consultation page.
+The Council Report containing the Pedestrian and Cycle Access Plan, and recommendations to improve infrastructure in the Pedestrian Access Ways is available on the Council Meetings and the City’s consultation page.

-The KPACAP has been referred for endorsement to the Department of Planning, Lands and Infrastructure in accordance with the Procedure for the Closure of Pedestrian Access Way Planning Guidelines.
+The KPACAP was referred for endorsement to the Department of Planning, Lands and Heritage (DPLH) in accordance with the Procedure for the Closure of Pedestrian Access Way Planning Guidelines.
+In September 2025, DPLH advised it supports the KPACAP.

-A total of 32 PAWs, also known as laneways, have been identified as part of the study.
-The City has developed a classification system to identify if each laneway/PAW is essential or non-essential in terms of how it’s used by pedestrians and cyclists in Karawara:
+A total of 32 Pedestrian Access Ways, also known as laneways, have been identified as part of the study.
+The City has developed a classification system to identify if each laneway is essential or non-essential in terms of how it’s used by pedestrians and cyclists in Karawara:

-- Essential - the PAW should be retained and kept open because it plays an essential role in connecting people to places.
+- Essential - the Pedestrian Access Ways should be retained and kept open because it plays an essential role in connecting people to places.

-- Non-essential - the PAW could be closed without causing significant disadvantage when connecting people to places.
+- Non-essential - the Pedestrian Access Ways could be closed without causing significant disadvantage when connecting people to places.

 The KPACAP is an action of the City’s Integrated Transport Plan and has been prepared in accordance with the Western Australian Planning Commission’s (WAPC) endorsed Procedure for the Closure of Pedestrian Access Ways – Planning Guidelines (2009).